eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 Topic 18 will be modified to capture the text of sections 3.3 - 3.4

 ### 4.1 High-Level Requirements to be added to Annex 2
+The following requirements will be added in Topic 18

-### REQUIREMENT 1
+### REQUIREMENT ACP_10
-A Proof of Association scheme SHALL rely solely on algorithms standardised by a standardisation organisation recognised by the Commission or in a standard recognised by the Commission.
+A Cryptographic Binding of attestations scheme SHALL rely solely on algorithms standardised by a standardisation organisation recognised by the Commission or in a standard recognised by the Commission.

-### REQUIREMENT 2
+### REQUIREMENT ACP_11
-A Proof of Association scheme SHALL enable a proof that two or more public keys, each embedded in a separate device-bound attestation, are managed by the same WSCD.
+A Cryptographic Binding of attestations scheme SHALL enable a proof that two or more public keys, each embedded in a separate device-bound attestation, are managed by the same WSCD.

-### REQUIREMENT 3
+### REQUIREMENT ACP_12
-A Proof of Association scheme MAY be implemented using a Zero-Knowledge Proof mechanism that satisfies the requirements specified in Topic G.
+A Cryptographic Binding of attestations scheme MAY be implemented using a Zero-Knowledge Proof mechanism that satisfies the requirements specified in Topic G.

-### REQUIREMENT 4
+### REQUIREMENT ACP_13
-A Proof of Association scheme SHALL be usable in attestation issuance flow as well as in both remote and proximity presentation flows.
+A Cryptographic Binding of attestations scheme SHALL support attestation issuance flow as well as both remote and proximity presentation flows.

+### REQUIREMENT ACP_14
+An Attribute Schema Provider MAY specify an attribute in an Attestation Rulebook that MAY be issued by the Attestation Provider to indicate whether a Cryptographic Binding of attestations scheme was used during attestation issuance.

+### REQUIREMENT ACP_15
+During issuance of an attestation, an Attestation Provider MAY be able to request that the private key for the new attestation is managed by the same WSCD as the private key of a PID or another attestation already existing on the Wallet Unit, provided that the Attestation Provider has verified during the issuance process that the new attestation indeed belongs to the User of that existing PID or attestation.

 ### 4.2 High-Level Requirements to be changed
 Requirements (ACP_01 - ACP_09) will be removed.
 Requirements
 ACP_01 and ACP_02 are already covered by the requirements set in Topic 1.
-The removal of requirements ACP_03- ACP_09 is justified by the fact that they rely on cryptographic mechanisms that are currently unavailable or not sufficiently mature for practical deployment.
+The removal of requirements ACP_03 - ACP_09 is justified by the fact that they rely on cryptographic mechanisms that are currently unavailable or not sufficiently mature for practical deployment.
 As these requirements cannot be fulfilled in a secure and reliable manner with today’s technology, their inclusion would impose unrealistic expectations on implementers.
 Instead, alternative